stephdavid/js-code-quiz/README.md

 * Started on the timer, and the score counter.
 Added label to input element.

+* I've added code to determine if whether the answer selected by the user is the correct answer.
+If they, event target...

 ### Code Logic - What are we trying to do